AndreasFaust/react-sled/README.md

 - Touch- and Mousedrag
 - Easy to style with thanks to **styled-components**
 - Ready for server-side-rendering
+- (Should be) Compatible with older Browsers from Internet Explorer 11 (Needs testing!)

 🛷 [Have a look to the demo-example!](https://andreasfaust.github.io/react-sled/)